-English Language Arts GuidanceResources for implementing and improving English Language Arts instruction, including content standards, frameworks, curriculum guides, and digital materials.
+English Language Arts GuidanceResources for implementing and improving English Language Arts instruction, including guidance documents and digital materials.

 California Department of Education (CDE) Web pages that focus on ELA and Literacy (ELA/Literacy) content standards and related standards.

 California Common Core State Standards: English Language Arts & Literacy in History/Social Studies, Science, and Technical Subjects (PDF), Adopted August 2010